OlaoluwaExeter/data_assignment1/docs/Project_Report.md

 - Determination of the hospital with the highest patient capacity

 The workflow encompassed the entire **database lifecycle** — importing raw data, creating tables, normalizing the data to reduce redundancy, and writing SQL queries to retrieve insights.
 All steps were executed via the **command line** to support automation, ensure reproducibility, and facilitate **version-controlled collaboration** through GitHub.

-#  Project structure:

-# Project Report: Health Data Analytics System

-## Introduction

-This project involves the development of a **Health Data Analytics System** using **MySQL** as the relational database management system, with all operations performed via **command-line tools** and **GitHub** used for version control to ensure reproducibility and proper tracking of changes.

-The dataset is structured around four primary entities: **Hospitals**, **Doctors**, **Patients**, and **Prescriptions**.
-These entities are interrelated, forming a **normalized relational database** that allows complex queries to extract meaningful insights.

-Using this system, it is possible to answer analytical questions such as:

-- Which doctors are associated with which hospitals
-- The prescription history for individual patients
-- Identification of the most active prescribing doctors
-- Determination of the hospital with the highest patient capacity

-The workflow encompassed the entire **database lifecycle** — importing raw data, creating tables, normalizing the data to reduce redundancy, and writing SQL queries to retrieve insights.
-All steps were executed via the **command line** to support automation, ensure reproducibility, and facilitate **version-controlled collaboration** through GitHub.

----

 ## Project Structure